Neill3d/MoPlugs/docs/ConfigApp.md

 ### Download

- Compiled windows binary you can find in [ConfigApp repository](https://github.com/Neill3d/MoBu_ConfigApp)
+ Source code and compiled windows binary you can find in [ConfigApp repository](https://github.com/Neill3d/MoBu_ConfigApp)